ebelinski/swiftly/_guides/dispatch.md

 @objc func didTapOnGenerateImageButton() {
   DispatchQueue.global(qos: .background).async {
-  let newImage = ImageManager.generateImage() // This could take a long time DispatchQueue.main.async {
+    let newImage = ImageManager.generateImage() // This synchronous method could take a long time DispatchQueue.main.async {
       self.imageView = newImage // The UI can only be updated on the main thread }
+  }
 }
 ```